-Scientists count the world's tree species (spoiler: it's a bunch)
+Scientists count the world's tree species (Spoiler: It's a bunch)

-That figure is about 14per cent higher than previous estimates.
-Of that total, about 9,200 are estimated to exist based on statistical modeling but have not yet been identified by science, with a large proportion of these growing in South America, the researchers said.
+That figure is about 14 per cent higher than previous estimates.
+Of that total, about 9,200 are estimated to exist based on statistical modelling but have not yet been identified by science, with a large proportion of these growing in South America, the researchers said.

-South America, home to the enormously biodiverse Amazon rainforest and farflung Andean forests, was found to harbor 43per cent of the planet's tree species and the largest number of rare species, at about 8,200.
+South America, home to the enormously biodiverse Amazon rainforest and farflung Andean forests, was found to harbour 43 per cent of the planet's tree species and the largest number of rare species, at about 8,200.

 Trees and forests are much more than mere oxygen producers, said Roberto Cazzolla Gatti, a professor of biological diversity and conservation at the University of Bologna in Italy and lead author of the study published in the journal Proceedings of the National Academy of Sciences.